tomtom-international/kotlin-tools/README.md

 ## Release notes

+### 1.7.1

+* Remove use of reflection on the critical path of creating a `Tracer` object by removing the use of `KClass<*>.isCompanion`.
+Remove the `$Companion` suffix from the tagging class instead.
+* Initialize `Tracer` library faster by removing the use of reflection to obtain Tracer library class names.
+* Replace the use of `LocalDateTime` with `Instant` to measure elapsed time.
+This omits loading timezone data during initialization of the `Tracer` library.
+* Improve documentation of `TracerEvent.parameterNamesProvider`.

 ### 1.7.0

 * Reduce use of reflection on the critical path of trace events by not obtaining the trace event parameter names on the